dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 Let’s break this query down a bit:

-1. In the first `import_orders` CTE, I am simply importing the `orders` table which holds the data I’m interested in creating the customer segment off of.
+1. In the first `import_orders` CTE, you are simply importing the `orders` table which holds the data I’m interested in creating the customer segment off of.
 Note that this first CTE starts with a `WITH` statement and no following CTEs begin with a `WITH` statement.
 2. The second `aggregate_orders` CTE utilizes the `import_orders` CTE to get a count of orders per user with a filter applied.
-3. The last `segment_users` CTE builds off of the `aggregate_orders` by selecting the `customer_id`, `count_orders`, and creating my `buyer_type` segment.
+3. The last `segment_users` CTE builds off of the `aggregate_orders` by selecting the `customer_id`, `count_orders`, and creating your `buyer_type` segment.
 Note that the final `segment_users` CTE does not have a comma after its closing parenthesis.
 4. The final `select * from segment_users` statement simply selects all results from the `segment_users` CTE.

-My results from running this query look a little like this:
+Your results from running this query look a little like this:

 | USER_ID | COUNT_ORDERS | BUYER_TYPE |
 |---|---|---|